OFA-Tech/FiapAutoKraft/Console-ComputationalVision/README.md

 - `--iou`: Intersection-over-Union threshold used by non-max suppression.
 - `--max-detections`: maximum number of detections drawn per frame.
 - `--device`: optional torch device (e.g. `cuda:0` or `cpu`).
+- `--labels`: path to a custom `labels.txt` file.
+When omitted the app searches the `keras_models` directory and will only display detections for the labels found there.

 ## 📝 Notes